 The examination of St Eanswythe’s relics were the culmination of the Finding Eanswythe project whose home page can be visited here.
 This is still a work in progress as some tests are still to be completed and there is a wealth of information still to be added to the project web site.
-In due course the work will be published in book form.

 Saint Eanswythe has a Twitter account (more Parish news than historical content).

 What Eanswythe means to us: taken from the statement given by Andrew Plested (Churchwarden) given to the Eanswythe Found? event on March 6th 2020, at which the initial results of the examination of the relics were presented.

 St Eanswythe has been a regular part of the lives of those of us born and bred in Folkestone and who have worshipped at this Parish Church.

 Her memory has been celebrated every year on 12 September, the day that her relics were translated from the old church of St Peter and St Paul into the new church dedicated to St Mary and St Eanswythe on 12 September 1138.
 She herself had died some 500 years before: as far as we can tell her relics had rested in each of the previous churches which followed her own small nunnery near the place of this new church.

 Her saintliness had been obvious to those 7th century Folkestonians amongst whom she and her nuns had worked and prayed.
 Their active Christian concern for all their fellows was a living witness to the all-embracing love that Christ himself had shown to all in need during his life.

 When she died it is not hard to imagine her resting place becoming a centre of pilgrimage and prayer.
 For the people of Folkestone she embodied Christian hope and assisted in their prayers in the courts of heaven where Christ reigned with his Father.

 Such simple faith endured for centuries and inspired the people of Folkestone who soon came to see her as their special saint and advocate in heaven.